-194. NOVICE YOUTH AND NOVICE AMATEUR WALK/TROT HUNT SEAT EQUITATION ON THE FLAT.
-The same rules apply in walk/trot hunt seat equitation on the flat as apply in hunt seat equitation on the flat, except cantering is prohibited both in pattern and rail work.

-The purpose is to evaluate the ability of the hunter rider to perform various maneuvers on his/her horse which provides a base for natural progression to over fence classes.
+- 218. NOVICE YOUTH AND NOVICE AMATEUR WALK/TROT HUNT SEAT EQUITATION ON THE FLAT.
+The same rules apply in walk/trot hunt seat equitation on the flat as apply in hunt seat equitation on the flat, except cantering is prohibited both in pattern and rail work. - 219.
+The purpose is to evaluate the ability of the hunter rider to perform various maneuvers on his/her horse, which provides a base for natural progression to over fence classes.
 The communication between horse and rider through subtle cues and aids should not be obvious.
 Equitation is judged on the rider and his/her effect on the horse.
 Hunt seat equitation on the flat provides a base for a natural progression to over fence classes.
 The poll should be level with, or slightly above the withers, to allow proper impulsion behind.
-The head should not be carried behind the vertical, giving the appearance of intimidation, or be excessively nosed out, giving a resistant appearance.
+The head should not be carried behind the vertical, giving the appearance of intimidation, or be excessively nosed out, giving a resistant appearance. - a) Pattern.

-(a) Pattern.
 It is mandatory that the judge post the pattern at least one hour prior to commencement of the class.
 The pattern should be designed so the majority of exhibitors can perform it in a reasonable length of time (under 60 seconds).
 All patterns must include a trot and canter.
-Patterns used in classes for riders 13 and under should use maneuvers from Group #1 and/or Group #2.
+Patterns used in classes for riders 13 and under should use maneuvers from Group #1 and/or Group #2 (rule 205).
 Horses' gaits are to be ridden with the same cadence and speed as you would find in the rail phase.
-All ties will be broken at the discretion of the judge.
+All ties will be broken at the discretion of the judge. - b) Basic Position: To mount, take up reins in left hand and place hand on withers.
+Grasp stirrup leather with right hand and insert left foot in stirrup and mount.
+To dismount, rider may either step down or slide down.
+The size of rider must be taken into consideration. - 1) Hands should be over and in front of horse's withers, knuckles thirty degrees inside the vertical, hands slightly apart and making a straight line from horse's mouth to rider's elbow.
+Method of holding reins is optional, and bight of reins may fall on either side.
+However, all reins must be picked up at the same time. - 2) The eyes should be up and shoulders back. - 3) Toes should be at an angle best suited to rider's conformation; heels down, calf of leg in contact with horse. - 4) Iron should be on the ball of the foot and must not be tied to the girth.

-Exhibitors may be worked individually from the gate or they may all enter at once, but a working order must be drawn regardless.
+- 220. Exhibitors may be worked individually from the gate or they may all enter at once, but a working order must be drawn regardless.
 The entire class, or only the finalists, must work at all three gaits at least one direction of the arena.
-Rail work can be used to break ties and possibly adjust placings.
-Individual works may be compromised of any of the following:
+Rail work can be used to break ties and possibly adjust placings. - a) A turn on the forehand to the right is accomplished by moving haunches to the left. - b) A forehand turn to the left is accomplished by moving haunches to the right. - c) If riders are asked to drop their irons, they can leave them down or cross them over the withers.